Paddy Chayefsky: Soviet Jews and Israel

 In the 1970s Chayefsky worked for the cause of Soviet Jews, and in 1971 went to Brussels as part of an U.S. delegation to the International Conference on Soviet Jewry.
 Believing that the conference was insufficiently aggressive, he founded a new activist organization in New York, Writers and Artists for Peace in the Middle East.
 Co-founders included Colleen Dewhurst, Frank Gervasi, Leon Uris, Gerold Frank and Elie Wiesel.
-Chayefsky believed that "Zionists" was a code word for "Jews" by Marxist anti-Semites.
+Chayefsky believed that "Zionists" was a code word for "Jews" by Marxist antisemites.

 Chayefsky was increasingly interested in Israel at that time.
 In an interview with Women's Wear Daily in 1971, he said that he believed that Jews around the world were in imminent danger of genocide.
 Journalist Dave Itzkoff writes that in the 1970s his views on Israel possessed a "more aggressive and admittedly paranoid streak."
-He believed that anti-Semitism was rife in the U.S., especially in the New Left, and once physically confronted a heckler who used an anti-Semitic slur during a David Steinberg performance.
+He believed that antisemitism was rife in the U.S., especially in the New Left, and once physically confronted a heckler who used an antisemitic slur during a David Steinberg performance.
 While filming The Hospital, Chayefsky commenced work on a film project called "The Habbakuk Conspiracy," which he described as a "study of life within an Arab guerrilla cell on the West Bank of the Jordan."
 The project was sold to United Artists but never filmed, which resulted in lingering resentment toward the studio.

 Chayefsky composed, without credit, pro-Israel ads for the Anti-Defamation League at the time of the Yom Kippur War in 1973.
 In the late 1970s Writers and Artists for Peace in the Middle East placed full-page newspaper ads written by Chayefsky attacking the Palestine Liberation Organization for the massacre of Israeli athletes at the 1972 Summer Olympics.

 He rejected Jane Fonda and Vanessa Redgrave for the role of the female lead in Network because of what he alleged were their "anti-Israel leanings," even though Redgrave was director Sidney Lumet's first choice.
 Redgrave, accepting the Best Supporting Actress Academy Award for Julia at the 1978 Academy Awards, made a statement during her award acceptance speech denouncing protestors who were members of the Jewish Defense League (JDL), led by Rabbi Meir Kahane, who burned an effigy of Redgrave outside the Awards site, picketed the Academy Awards ceremony to protest against her, and had earlier called on 20th Century Fox to denounce Redgrave and promise never to hire her again, saying, "You should be very proud that in the last few weeks you have stood firm and you have refused to be intimidated by the threats of a small bunch of Zionist hoodlums whose behavior is an insult to the stature of Jews all over the world, and to their great and heroic record of struggle against fascism and oppression."
 Chayefsky, appearing later, upbraided Redgrave and said "a simple 'Thank you' would have sufficed."
 The Redgrave and Chayefsky remarks prompted controversy.